54th Annual Show

 We will be open to the public -

 - Saturday April 26th - Noon to 5:00 P.M.

 - Sunday April 27th - 11:00 A.M. to 5:00 P.M.

 Demonstration by Gordon Deeg starts at 1:30 Saturday.
 On Sunday there will be a styling competition where three teams will work on similar trees but produce different finished designs.
 This will be at 1:30.
-Demo trees will be part of the benefit drawing held at the conclusion of the demo.
+Demo trees will be part of the benefit drawing held after each demonstration.

-There will be trees for sale throughout the day.
+Bonsai trees will be on sale throughout both days.
 In the show room, club members will be on hand to answer your questions and provide further information about specific trees or the art of bonsai in general.

 Root over rock Maple from 2013 show